spelunky-fyi/overlunky/README.md

     + Make sure your antivirus is not blocking it. **This is very likely if you're using one.** Overlunky is very hacky and acts like malware.
 It isn't, but you can audit the source code and build it yourself if you want.
   - If your game crashes when actually trying to use the tools:
     + See previous section.
     + Some entities just crash the game, try to avoid them next time.
-[A nonexhaustive list of glitchy entities](https://gist.github.com/DekeAvell/935f414c715da1f08162deb140975fa8/).
   - If your game crashes and you're using **Modlunky2 or Playlunky**:
     + While we try to keep all the modding tools compatible, some things may break sometimes.
     + Check the [open issues](https://github.com/spelunky-fyi/overlunky/issues) for known compatibility problems with other tools.
   - If you're missing some overlay windows:
+    + Try resetting window positions.
+(See hotkeys above.)
     + Delete `Spelunky 2/imgui.ini` to reset tool window positions that might be outside the screen region for whatever reason.
-  - If you mess up your keyboard shortcuts:
+  - If you mess up your keyboard shortcuts or UI:
-    + Delete `Spelunky 2/overlunky.ini` to reset shortcut keys.
+    + Delete `Spelunky 2/overlunky.ini`.
   - If keyboard input no longer works in game after using the tools:
     + Make sure you're using **borderless / windowed** mode with the `Disable game keys when typing` option enabled, it doesn't work in fullscreen.
     + Restart the game after changing graphics modes.